General meaning

 ⌄

-The couple discusses commitment and tests the strength of the bond.
+The couple discusses commitment and tests the strength of their bond.

-On the sentimental level, the Birds and the Ring speak of conversations about the status of the relationship, fidelity, officialization, or a common project.
-One may question together about living under the same roof, marriage, a union pact, a promise of stability, or even the possibility of breaking a commitment that no longer suits.
-The exchanges can be a bit nervous, with repetitions, expressed doubts, back-and-forth between 'I want to commit' and 'I need time.'
+On the sentimental level, the Birds and the Ring refer to conversations about the status of the relationship, fidelity, officialization, or a common project.
+Together, they may question living under the same roof, marriage, a union pact, a promise of stability, or even the possibility of breaking a commitment that no longer suits them.
+The exchanges can be somewhat nervous, with repetitions, expressed doubts, and back-and-forth between 'I want to commit' and 'I need time.'
 The Rider in quintessence indicates that these discussions pave the way for a more decisive decision: to move forward together or readjust the agreement.
 The Child suggests that a new beginning together, a family project, or a still young relationship may be at the center of these debates.

 Work and vocation